htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     management system.

 :classad-attribute-def:`GridResource`
-    A string defined by the right hand side of the the submit description file command
+    A string defined by the right hand side of the submit description file command
     :subcom:`grid_resource[and attribute GridResource]`.
     It specifies the target grid type, plus additional parameters